3 in 1 Irrigation systems

 Growing with a hydroponic system has many advantages.
 It gives you the freedom to be away from home and will lead to increased yields.
 Your plants will never dry out and will always get there daily water needs.

-A drip irrigation system is very useful when you only grow a few larger plants in pots with soil.
-When used as drip irrigation system the supply pump is connected to a system of drippers.
-The pump is turned on and off with a pre programmed timer so that water is pumped to each individual plant on the grow tray.
+Drip irrigation is very useful when you only grow a few larger plants in pots with soil.
+When used as drip system the supply pump is connected to a manifold with drippers.
+The pump is turned on and off by the Smartbox of your Bonanza grow cabinet or a timer (not supplied) so that water is pumped to each individual plant on the grow tray.
 Water that leaks from underneath the pots flows back into the water tank.

 2. Eb & flow irrigation